 5) Arcade samples played using the DMA hardware.

-From what I've seen, heard, and played, this is looking to be a tremendous project.
-To take one of my favourite Atari ST racers, and improve upon that using the STe hardware, is going to be mind-blowingly exciting.
+From what I've seen, heard, and played, this is a tremendous project.
+To take one of my favourite Atari ST racers, and improve upon it using the STe hardware, is going to be mind-blowing!!
+Good luck Peter - I cannot wait!!

 Strange Robots was released in 2013 for Silly Venture by BlaBLa and Mandarin.
-It's one of those demos I've had on my Ultrasatan since the very beginning and is a personal favourite of mine.
-I love the presentation styles that also display an incredible range of colours with a funky 505 tune enjoyed throughout.
+It's one of those demos I have had on my Ultrasatan since the very beginning and is a personal favourite of mine.
+I love the unique presentation styles that also display an incredible range of colours with a funky 505 tune enjoyed throughout.
 What's not to love?

 I've always been fascinated with Astral's haunted house platformer from all the way back in 1990.
 It's full of charm with a comical edge and no haunting would be the same without lots of frightful creatures!
 We have everything from witches, zombies, werewolves, vampires, ghosts and even the odd weird statue that sticks out its tongue at you.